fbpx

 FacebookTwitterWhatsApp

 Money is an extremely sensitive subject.
 Discussing it can be uncomfortable enough as is, and so it is necessary that we learn how to behave with and around money.
-There will be times where you need to borrow or lend your friends and family money.
+There will be times when you need to borrow or lend your friends and family money.
 That being said, it’s important that we learn and inculcate responsible tips whenever we need to borrow.
-This helps to build our creditworthiness and maintain trust and camaraderie among our friendships.
+This helps to build our creditworthiness and maintain trust and camaraderie in our friendships.

 In many instances, money has been a reason for friendships to break.
 If you don’t want this to be your narrative, here are some responsible tips for borrowing money from your friends and family: